rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### Kubernetes master

-A Kubernetes cluster consists on one master node and zero or more worker nodes.
-In this section we will setup a master node named `k8s-master`.
+A Kubernetes cluster consists of a master and one or more worker nodes.
+In our  setup the master also acts as a worker.
+As a result we can create a single node Kubernetes cluster, but in this tutorial we will create we will create a master and two workers nodes.

+In this section we will create the master node.

-#### Create `k8s-master` VM
+#### Create master VM

 In vCloud Air, VM's are created from image templates.
 The default VMware catalog consists of a bunch of images templates to get you started.